 A pulse oximeter is a device meant for non-invasive measurement of arterial blood oxygen saturation (SpO2) and pulse rate.
 You may notice that Oximeters are widely used in hospitals, clinics, operating rooms or ICUs.
 Both oxygen saturation level and pulse rate are vital signs of a person or a patient.
 Oximeters are handy, inexpensive and you can get accurate readings in seconds.

 Pulse oximeters are useful if you have asthma, chronic obstructive pulmonary disease (COPD), chronic obstructive airway diseases (COAD) or other respiratory problems.
 Health experts suggest that people with serious respiratory problems should get their SpO2 levels checked regularly.
+Recently, it is being widely used for checking blood oxygen levels of Covid 19 patients.

 Oxygen is life for you!